 Early in 1967, Fishbein defined attitude as ‘a learned predisposition of human beings’ (P.53).

-Lutz in 1985 defined it as a ‘pre-disposition to respond in a favorable or unfavorable manner to a particular advertising stimulus during a particular exposure occasion’ (p.
+Lutz in 1985 defined it as a ‘pre-disposition to respond in a favourable or unfavorable manner to a particular advertising stimulus during a particular exposure occasion’ (p.
 143).

 After that, Kotler (2000) simply described attitude to be an emotional response, personal evaluation and action intention to some objects.